 What happens to a law that is not passed by one of the houses?

-If this happens the originating house – the house in which the bill is introduced – may;
+If one of the houses doesn't pass a bill, then the originating house – the house in which the bill was first introduced – may:

-- lay the bill aside (not go forward with the bill)
+• lay the bill aside (not go forward with the bill).

 Section 57 of the Australian Constitution allows a way forward if the Senate and House of Representatives cannot agree on a bill introduced in the House of Representatives.
-However if the Senate and the House of Representatives can not agree on a bill introduced twice in the House of Representatives (and all the requirements in the Constitution have been met), the Prime Minister can ask the Governor-General to call an election for all the seats in the House of Representatives and the Senate.
+If the Senate and the House cannot agree on a bill introduced twice in the House of Representatives (and all the requirements in the Constitution have been met), the Prime Minister can ask the Governor-General to call an election for all the seats in the House of Representatives and the Senate.
+This is called a double dissolution.
+It is designed to break the deadlock between the houses.
+It has occurred 7 times.

 Double dissolution trigger